hyung8789/FlashMem_Simulator/README.md

 |erase PBN or e PBN | Erase data at Physical Block Num(PBN) Position |
 <br>

+- Simulator that creates flash memory, reads data in physical sectors, inputs data, and erases data in blocks
 - No limit on FlashMem Storage File creation capacity<br>
 - Unable to overwrite the same physical sector location<br>